How to delete duplicate pictures from iCloud

 Depending on how big your library is, this can take a little while to finish.
 You might want to get that set up and then check back on it in about an hour or so.

-After your photos are synced with your Mac, this is how to delete duplicate photos on iCloud with Gemini 2:
+After your photos are synced with your Mac, this is how to delete duplicate pictures on iCloud with Gemini 2:

 - Download and open Gemini 2.